Complementary and Alternative Medicine

 Neural Therapy - Neural therapy is a method of diagnosing and treating illness and pain caused by electrical disturbances called "interference fields".
 These disturbances are believed to be manifestations of cell membrane instability and typically trigger abnormal autonomic nervous system responses.
 If an interference field is found, it is claimed to be easily treated by injecting it with a local anesthetic.

-Qigong - The Qigong Association of America defines Qigong as the skill of attracting vital energy.
-Qigong is alleged to be a self-healing art that combines movement, meditation and visualizations to enhance the mind/body connection and assist healing.
-The association claims that the regular practice of qigong can prevent and treat illness.
+Qi Gong - The Qi Gong Association of America defines Qi Gong as the skill of attracting vital energy.
+Qi Gong is alleged to be a self-healing art that combines movement, meditation and visualizations to enhance the mind/body connection and assist healing.
+The association claims that the regular practice of Qi gong can prevent and treat illness.

 Reiki - According to the International Center for Reiki Training, Reiki is defined as spiritually guided life force energy.
 Reiki is allegedly a technique for stress reduction and relaxation that allows an individual to tap into an unlimited supply of life force energy for the purpose of improving health and enhancing the quality of life.

-While scientific evidence exists regarding some CAM therapies and diagnostics, for most there are key questions that are yet to be answered through well-designed scientific studies.
+While scientific evidence exists for some CAM therapies and diagnostics, for most there are key questions that are yet to be answered through well-designed scientific studies.
+Systematic reviews of traditional Chinese medicine were inconclusive due specifically to poor methodology and heterogeneity of the studies.

 Complementary and alternative medicine including, but not limited to, those listed above, do not meet the following Technology Evaluation Center (TEC) criteria: